convisoappsec/conviso-docs/docs/cli/ast.md

 ### Auto closing vulnerabilities

-We have an experimental function that is the automatic closure of vulnerabilities in the conviso platform, This functionality is still in the testing stages and if you want to try it and give us some feedback you can use it as follows:
+We've developed an experimental feature for automatically closing vulnerabilities in the Conviso Platform.
+This functionality is currently in the testing phase.
+If you're interested in trying it out and providing feedback, here's how you can use it:

 ```bash
 conviso ast run --vulnerability-auto-close